Alanya: Sports

 Alanya is home to a woman's basketball team, Alanya Belediye, which started in the first division but was relegated after the 2002 season.
 The city hosts a Süper Lig soccer team, Alanyaspor.
 The club was founded in 1948, and play home games at Milli Egemenlik Stadium.
 It played in the Second League between 1988-1997 and 2014–2016.
-The club finally promoted to top level in 2015–16 season.
+The club finally promoted to top level in 2015–16 season where they have played in to this day.
 In 2007, the city began constructing a new soccer facility with the intention of hosting winter competitions between major teams.
 The public Alanya Municipality Sports Facility is located adjacent to Milli Egemenlik Stadium, which is one of thirteen facilities.

 Alanya's waterfront location makes it suitable for certain events, and is perhaps most famous for its annual triathlon, part of the International Triathlon Union series, which has been held every October since 1990.
 Marathon swimming competitions have also been connected to the triathlon since 1992.
 Building on the triathlon's success, Alanya hosted a modern pentathlon in 2009.
 Alanya is also the regular host of The Turkish Open, part of the Nestea European Beach Volleyball championship tour, which takes place in May.
 In 2007, the Turkish Volleyball Federation persuaded the European Volleyball Confederation to build a beach volleyball training facility in Alanya, and make it the exclusive "center of beach volleyball in Europe".

 The city is also a frequent host to national events, such as the annual beach handball tournament.
 Alanya is the traditional finish site of the seven-day Presidential Cycling Tour of Turkey, though organizers reversed the route in 2012, and started the event in Alanya instead.
 Other cycling events include the Alanya International Mountain Bike Race.
 Additionally, the European Cycling Union had its 2010 European road cycling championship and 2010 ordinary congress meeting in Alanya.